 - Take the victim seriously.

-- Take attention and listen to the victim.
+- Pay attention and listen to the victim.
 Active listening for example means paraphrasing and active body language.

-- Be empathic.
+- Be empathetic.
 Appreciate the victim’s experiences.
-Signalize that there is no excuse for violent behaviour.
+Signalise that there is no excuse for violent behaviour.

 - Lay off the pressure.